 Your back pain could get better, and soon.
-There are many effective treatments that may help, from physical therapy to small but strategic changes in your daily routine.
+There are many treatments that may help, from physical therapy to small but strategic changes in your daily routine.
 Even your breathing might make a difference!

 Next, add in these eight everyday habits: